noidexe/Enjin-Coin-Documentation/docs/using-items.md

 # The Simple Game

 To begin exploring the Unity SDK more thoroughly, we're going to look at an example of a very simple game.
 Included in the Unity SDK is an example under the _Assets > Enjin > Enjin SDK > Simple Game_ directory.
-Included in that direcory is a scene configured as a simple clicker-style game, and a _Game.cs_ file which demonstrates use of the Unity SDK.
+Included in that directory is a scene configured as a simple clicker-style game, and a _Game.cs_ file which demonstrates use of the Unity SDK.

 # Required Information